Brennan Center for Justice: Activities

 The Brennan Center has been tracking states' legislation on voter ID laws and other barriers to voter registration and voting to determine whether there is undue burden carried by certain communities.
 Numerous lawsuits have been brought against states in such cases.
 By August 1, 2016, rulings in five cases: Ohio, Texas, North Carolina, Wisconsin, and North Dakota, overturned certain voter ID and other provisions, requiring states to make alternatives acceptable for the November 2016 election cycle.
 The Brennan Center research has also indicated that instances of voter fraud by citizens and non-citizens are very rare.
 In 2021, the Brennan Center represented Ohio citizens groups in their efforts to stop gerrymandering and, after winning judgments in the state Supreme Court did not improve district maps, the Center supported a 2024 ballot initiative.

 In 2023, the Brennan Center surveyed election administrators, finding many plan on retiring before the 2024 presidential election.

 The Brennan Center filed a friend of the court briefing in the U.S. Supreme Court in the case of Moore v.
 Harper.
 In oral arguments on December 7, 2022, the Brennan Center urged the United States Supreme Court to allow the North Carolina Supreme Court to strike down the state legislature’s congressional map for violating the North Carolina Constitution.

 The Brennan Center for Justice is a partner organization of VoteRiders.
 In 2024, the Brennan Center, VoteRiders, and other organizations released research on proof of citizenship in the U.S., finding that more than 21 million Americans would not be able to quickly locate a passport, birth certificate, or naturalization papers as proof of citizenship within 24 hours.
 The research also concluded that nearly four million American citizens (two percent of U.S. citizens) lack access to any form of proof in citizenship.
-Later in 2024, the Center also released a report focused on state-by-state redesigns of election rules in the aftermath of the 2020 election.
+Later in 2024, the Brennan Center also released a report focused on state-by-state redesigns of election rules in the aftermath of the 2020 election.

 In 2025, the Brennan Center filed a lawsuit on behalf of a coalition of voting rights organizations, including the League of Women Voters and the NAACP, challenging President Trump's Preserving and Protecting the Integrity of American Elections executive order, which directs the Election Assistance Commission to require documentary proof of citizenship for the federal voter registration form.

 Funding

-As of the Brennan Center's 2021 annual report, the organization has received funding from:
+As of the Brennan Center's 2025 annual report, the organization has received funding from: